No-Tify/NoTify-desktop-releases/README.md

 1. Initially, your 'Important' inbox will be empty!
 To add any customizations, you should click the 'Filter' button in the top right, and add filters.

-2. We recommend

-   - muting notifications on a system level by [turning on](https://support.apple.com/en-gb/guide/mac-help/mchl999b7c1a/mac) "Do Not Disturb" so that you don't get double notified.
+2. Mute your notifications on a system level by [turning on](https://support.apple.com/en-gb/guide/mac-help/mchl999b7c1a/mac) "Do Not Disturb" - this lets you use NoTify as your sole source of notifications.

-   - (_if possible_) Adding NoTify to 'Allowed Apps' in the Do Not Disturb focus (in System Settings > Focus > Do Not Disturb)!
+   - (_optional_) Add NoTify to 'Allowed Apps' in the Do Not Disturb focus (in System Settings > Focus > Do Not Disturb) if you wish to get Desktop notifications too for the messages that you marked as 'Sound On'

 3. Click on notification groups to expand them!
 You can also use keyboard shortcuts to navigate (try pressing `space` to toggle keyboard mode on and off, and in this mode try `tab`, `j`, and `k` to navigate or `e` to expand the selected notification group)